allseascruises/allseascruises.github.io/readme.md

-This is our company website - not all issues have been sorted yet.
+This is the website for All Seas Cruises & Travel - not all issues have been sorted yet.

 You can borrow pretty much everything other than the logo and the personal maps api code.